neil-orans/hyper-savetext/README.md

 ## Install

-**NOTE ⚠ :** hyperterm-savetext has not yet been tested with Windows or Linux.
+**NOTE ⚠ :** hyper-savetext has not yet been tested with Windows or Linux.

 #### Using Hyper's CLI

 ```
-hyper install hyperterm-savetext
+hyper install hyper-savetext
 ```

 #### Manually

-To install, edit `~/.hyper.js` and add `"hyperterm-savetext"` to `plugins`:
+To install, edit `~/.hyper.js` and add `"hyper-savetext"` to `plugins`:

 ```
 plugins: [
-  "hyperterm-savetext",
+  "hyper-savetext",
   // other plugins...
 ],
 ```